Environmental migration? An overview of the literature

 \section{Introduction}

 In a world of changing climate and increasing occurrence of natural hazards, the role of environ- mental factors in shaping migration patterns has become a most debated topic within institutions and academia.
 As opposed to a simplistic vision of a general direct role of environmental factors in determining migration flows from environmentally stressed areas and regions hit by calamities, more complex scenarios have emerged, with analyses reporting different and sometimes opposite outcomes.
-This may not only be due to the intrinsic complexity of their extent and scale, but also to differences in specific characteristics of scientific contributions.
+This may not only be due to the intrinsic complexity of their extent and scale, but also to differences in specific characteristics of scientific contributions \citep{IOM2021}.

-This paper aims to map the economic literature on these topics moving away from a classical literature review and offering a methodology that integrates three approaches in a sequence.
-The analysis starts with systematic research of the literature through main bibliographic databases and collecting previous reviews and meta-analyses, followed by a review and bibliometric analysis of all resulting papers.
-This first step produces a sample of 151 papers empirical and non-empirical contributions, spanning the last 20 years and focusing on different geographical areas, taking into account different socio-economic factors, applying different methodologies and empiri-cal approaches.
+The literature on the relationship between environmental factors and human mobility is characterized by heterogeneous findings: some contributions highlight the role of climate changes as a driver of migratory flows, while others underline how this impact is mediated by geographical, economic, and the features of the environmental shock.
+This paper aims to map the economic literature on these topics moving away from a classical literature review and offering a methodology that integrates three approaches in a sequence, in this way we believe that our contribution improves the existing literature on several dimensions.
+First, the analysis starts with systematic research of the literature through main bibliographic databases and collecting previous reviews and meta-analyses, followed by a review and bibliometric analysis of all resulting papers.
+This step produces a sample of 151 papers empirical and non-empirical contributions, spanning the last 20 years and focusing on different geographical areas, taking into account different socio-economic factors, applying different methodologies and empirical approaches to the analysis of slow-onset climatic events and/or fast-onset natural catastrophic events.
 Most importantly, the sample provides a variety of different outcomes on the impact of climatic changes and hazards on migration, revealing three main possible scenarios: (1) active role of environmental factors as a driver of migration; (2) environmental factors as a constraint to mobility; (3) non-significant role of environmental factors among other drivers of migration.